electric-eloquence/fepper/README.md

 `04-pages-00-homepage`, or whatever is declared as the homepage in `_data.json`.
 If links to other pages in the `04-pages` directory work correctly in the Fepper UI, they will work correctly in the static site, even if the `public/static` directory is copied and renamed.
+Additional files can be put in `source/_static` so long as they do not get overwritten by static site generation.

 ### <a id="the-backend"></a>The Backend